sqlxpert/lights-off-aws/README.md

     (Explicitly denying the reboot privilege does not help.)
 A harmless privilege, taking a backup, is married with a risky one, rebooting.

-  * In RDS, an IAM user or role that can add specific tags can add _any other_ tags at the same time.
-The provided policies prevent this with
+  * In RDS, permission to add a specific tag also includes permission to add _any other_ tags in the same API call!
-    <code>Deny</code> statements, which unfortunately block legitimate RDS
-    database and/or snapshot tagging privileges, if you have granted any.

 ## Advanced Installation